Otto Lilienthal: Final flight

 On 9 August 1896, Lilienthal went, as on previous weekends, to the Rhinow Hills.
 The day was very sunny and not too hot (about 20 °C, or 68 °F).
 The first flights were successful, reaching a distance of 250 m in his normal glider.
-During the fourth flight Lilienthal's glider pitched forward, heading down quickly.
+During the fourth flight Lilienthal's glider pitched upward and then headed down quickly.
+(It is believed that his glider stalled.)
 Lilienthal had previously had difficulty in recovering from this position because the glider relied on weight shift which was difficult to achieve when pointed at the ground.
 His attempts failed and he fell from a height of about 15 m, while still in the glider.

 Paul Beylich, Lilienthal's glider mechanic, transported him by horse-drawn carriage to Stölln, where he was examined by a physician.
 Lilienthal had a fracture of the third cervical vertebra and soon became unconscious.
 Later that day he was transported in a cargo train to Lehrter train station in Berlin, and the next morning to the clinic of Ernst von Bergmann, one of the most famous and successful surgeons in Europe at the time.
 Lilienthal died there a few hours later (about 36 hours after the crash).

 There are differing accounts of Lilienthal's last words.
 A popular account, inscribed on his tombstone, is "Opfer müssen gebracht werden!" ("Sacrifices must be made!").
 The director of the Otto Lilienthal Museum doubts that these were his last words.
 Otto Lilienthal was buried at Lankwitz public cemetery in Berlin.

+Guinness World Records recognizes Otto Lilienthal as the first person recorded to be fatally injured in a glider accident.